BYU North American Computational Linguistics Olympiad 2018

 Participate this year!

-For the sixth year in a row, BYU will host a local session of the NACLO competition.
+For the seventh year in a row, BYU will host a local session of the NACLO competition.
 If you're a high school student (or even a middle school student) you can participate in the competition here at BYU.
 To find out more, consult the "Local information" menu above.
 When you're ready to register, click on the button below.Register